-2020 has been tough for sure.
-However, economic meltdowns act as a sort of silver lining giving rise to new approaches that serve to improve the overall state of the financial industry.
+Economic meltdowns act as a sort of silver lining giving rise to new approaches that serve to improve the overall state of the financial industry.
 Financial apps are in hot demand because people prefer to do things digitally as much as they could in the current pandemic-stricken society.
 Personal finance apps in particular help to acquire greater control over your finances and life in general and are an attractive option for entrepreneurs who want to introduce a promising product to the thriving market.
 Still, there are challenges that make personal finance app development special.
-We are going to look into those and see what to keep in mind if you’re planning to try your hand in financial application development.
+We are going to look into those and see what to keep in mind if you’re planning to try your hand at financial application development.

 If you want to get a more general perspective on the subject, explore our guide on how to create a personal finance app.

 Essential functions of money management apps

 Keeping your budget in line is both easy and hard at the same time.

 Jokes aside, there are just too many personal budget challenges to juggle.
 This is why many people seek help in technology, especially now.
 As of 2023, there are approximately 30,000 fintech startups.
 The rapidly expanding market is expected to reach $174 billion by 2023.
 It is expected to grow to $188 billion by 2024.
 The largest fintech company is Visa, it has a valuation of about $500 billion USD.

 Using an app for finance management is very convenient.
 Their primary functions are:

 - Cost accounting with tips on ways to save money.

 - Analysis of financial habits with personalized advice.